Netgate/go-config/README.md

 # config
 congig.go is a general purpose command line argument and config file parser.
+All configuration values are strings with bools being
+"yes" or "no"

 1. Create a new config
 2. Add config item specifications to that config